 by V.J.
 Knutson

 V.J.Knutson is a former educator, avid blogger, and grandmother.
-She and her husband are currently travelling cross-country in a 40 foot motor home.
+She and her husband are currently traveling cross-country in a 40-foot motorhome.
 Originally from Ontario, Canada, V.J. hopes this journey will provide healing for her ME/CFS, or at the very least, inspire further creativity.
-Find her online at https://onewomansquest.org/.
+Find her online at One Woman’s Quest.